Frequently Asked Questions

 4. What am I giving up in exchange for the claims' benefits?

-If the collective actions are successful, class members who remain part of the class (i.e. who do not ‘opt-out’) will release the SW/SE Defendants and the TSGN Proposed Defendants from any other liability and will not be able to bring any other claims against either the Defendants or the Proposed Defendants on the same basis in alternative legal actions.
+If the collective actions are successful, class members who remain part of the class (i.e. who do not ‘opt-out’) will release the SW/SE Defendants and the TSGN Defendants from any other liability and will not be able to bring any other claims against the Defendants on the same basis in alternative legal actions.

 Back To Top